KilianBonnet/CybersicknessReductionTechniques/README.md

 | Playing | The user pressed the button to start the mission.
 The user must now go through the n checkpoints that will appear as the mission progresses.
 Related: `OnCheckpointReached()`, `UpdatePlayerLogs()`, `ReturnMission()`, `UpdateCheckpointObjective()` |
 | WaitingForStartPoint | The user has completed the n checkpoints, and now needs to return to the starting point and press a button to activate the nausea menu.
 The mission listens to the player's input to determine whether a key has been pressed.
 Related: `CheckForEvaluateMissionInput()`, `EvaluateMission()` |
 | NauseaMenu | The mission activates the nausea menu canvas, and the user must enter its level of discomfort.
 Once the discomfort level has been selected, the user's average score is recorded and the lead is given to the GameManager. `OnNauseaScoreSelection()`, `UpdatePlayerAverageLogs()` |

+### ConditionApplier
+This class manage all the condition-related stuff.
+For instance, enabling/disabling  rotation snapping or translation snapping or even tweak snapping and tunneling parameter.

+**Experiment parameters** are given when the `InitializeConditions()` method is call.
+Experiment parameters represents the different visual effects (such as tunnelling) and movement effects (such as snapping) that are effective or not on the current level.

+When `InitializeConditions()` is called it will also read the data stored in the PlayerPrefs to set parameters such as the cooldown between two snap rotation/translation or even the distance and the angle of a snapping.

+As mentioned in OVRPlayerController, this script listen to SnappingEvent.
+Every time the user will snap, the ConditionApplier will, depending on whether the Tunneling is enable or not, tweak the VrTunnellingPro parameters to add a vignette (tunnelling) to the player vision.

 ### PlayerDataWriter
 PlayerDataWriter is the class used to transform the user collected data into a text file.
 This text file is saved into the persistentDataPath. `WritePlayerData()` returns the given paths where the data files has been saved.